SilkRose/Pony/stories/twilights-forest/twilights-forest.md

 But under her careful rule, Twilight's kingdom thrived, and spread far and wide.

 A hamlet became a village, then a town.
 Her little ponies would enter the forest on dates, admiring the trees she planted as they walked together through row after row.
-Rules were swiftly established when a handful of cedars were felled to make a log cabin.
+Rules were swiftly established after a handful of cedars were felled to make a log cabin.
 Look, but don't touch.

 Twilight had cried for days.
 It was like losing her friends all over again.